gagle/node-relay-race/README.md

 });
 ```

 Where could you use it?
 For example, to boot the server up, this was the main purpose to create this library.
 When starting the web server up you tipically need to do a bunch of things before configuring the web framework of your choice.
-These tasks need to be executed in serial but the result of them may be used in one or more tasks.
+These tasks need to be executed in series but the result of them may be used in one or more tasks.
 This library it's just an `async.series()` but with a built-in shared namespace where you can store things.

 Take a look to the examples to see how you could modularize the booting.

-You could also perform queries to the database in serial and use their result in any order.
+You could also perform queries to the database in series and use their result in any order.
 For example, you need to execute 3 queries.
 The seconds depends on the first and the third depends on the first and the second.
-They need to be executed in serial but the third needs the result of the first.
+They need to be executed in series but the third needs the result of the first.

 It can be used to simplify this: